CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 The "Components" widget is located below the "Citation" widget.
 This widget shows all child components and any linked projects.

-When a project has no links or components within it, the "Components" widget is not displayed for both read-only contributors and non-contributors.
+When a project has no links or components within it, the "Components" widget is not displayed for either read-only contributors and non-contributors.

 When a project has no links or components within it, the "Components" widget *is* dislpayed for contributors with read+write or admin permissions.
 These contributors see the two buttons and the following message::